faebeee/servicecontainer/README.md

 In this example we have two services.
 The `testService` is just a service that doesn't need any arguments passed in the constructor.
 The other service `otherService` takes the first service as argument.

+### Config Service options
+A service can have a couple of different config options

+`file` : String
+the path to the service class

+`arguments` : Array
+Arguments that are passed to the service constructor.
+If you want to pass a service reference prepent a `@` followed by the service name.
+For a parameter surround the parametername with `%`

+`isObject` : Boolean
+define if the service is a class or a simple objects that doesn't require any instanciation

+`className` : String
+this is used when you want to use this module in your browser.
+The problem there is that we can't require files in the browser.
+This property can be a function/class name that is available globally.
+(Add your services globally and set their classname here )

 ## Build the container
 Now that we create all the services we need to create the container.